Study in Venice and Earn FAU Credits

 The study abroad leaders are two native Venetians: Dr. Ilaria Serra and Dr. Emanuele Pettener.
 They still have many ties with their hometown and are glad to share their knowledge of the city with the students.

-In alternate years, the Program is co-led by a professor from the College of Business, the College of Science, and the College of Design and Social Inquiry which takes advantage of the Architecture Biennale exposition in Venice.
+In alternate years, the Program is co-led by a professor from the College of Business, the College of Science, or the School of Architecture which takes advantage of the Architecture Biennale exposition in Venice.
 This makes our program interdisciplinary and attractive for a varied student population.

 Venice is a unique city.
-Its silence, its colors, its water reflections make it a place that does not belong to the logic of this world, and struggles to keep its fragile identity.
-Living in such an environment – while studying it and striving to understand its history and its contradictions – is an unforgettable experience.
-Students reside in the city for six weeks, meeting its inhabitants and visiting its museums and surrounding areas.
+Its silence, its colors, its water reflections make it a place that does not belong to the logic of this world.
+The city struggles to keep its fragile identity.
+Living in this environment is an unforgettable experience.
+Students not only live the city, but are invited to understand it and engage with its inhabitants.

-Our program is also unique.
-Classes are structured around visits to the city landmarks and participation to many activities such as baking buranei in Burano to crafting traditional masks, from visiting artistic glass factories and wineries to participating in volunteering events with local associations.
-Lessons are enriched with guest lectures by Venetian artists, actors, writers (sometimes in their own homes), filmmakers and film critics (with classes held at La Fabbrica del Vedere).
+Our program is unique.
+Classes are structured around visits to the city landmarks and participation to many activities such as baking buranei in Burano to crafting traditional masks, from visiting artistic glass factories and wineries to attending opera performances, and participating in volunteering events with local associations.
+Lessons are enriched with guest lectures by Venetian artists, actors, writers (even in their own homes), filmmakers and film critics (with classes held at La Fabbrica del Vedere).

 Check out these stories by study abroad students.